shinziling/CollegeNote/content/Discrete Math/Unit 3 First-Order Predicate Logic.md

 A predicate is an expression that is either `true` or `false`.
-This depends on the value that is substituted for the variable.
-When defining a predicate the domain must also be specified.
+The truth of a predicate depends on the value of a variable contained within the predicate.
+When defining a predicate, the domain must also be specified.
 - A predicate is not a statement.
-But we can transform predicate into quantified statement.
-But for now this is an predicate:
+However, we can transform a predicate into a quantified statement.
+More on that later, but take the following example of a predicate:
 	- $P(x)$ = "x is odd", where x is an integer ($\Bbb{Z}$)
 > Observe that we defined the predicate and the domain of x.

-The domain of the variable does not have to be just numbers and we can also have multiple variables in a predicate.
+The domain of the variable does not have to be just numbers.
+We can also have multiple variables in a predicate.

 >[!example]
 >